 We believe that Gaming Brotherhood may serve as an example of how old marketing methods can be changed towards respecting and empowering the individuals, while abandoning privacy intrusive methods

 - “LIVE!
-Demo of a Interoperable Personal Data Receipt Ecosystem – the Kantara Initiative Privacy Control Panel System” by Andrew Hughes
+Demo of a Interoperable Personal Data Receipt Ecosystem – the Kantara Initiative Privacy Control Panel System”

 This live demo shows six Kantara Initiative Working Group participants’ products interoperating to generate, store, present, and act on Personal Data Receipts.
 We have assembled a non-commercial Privacy Control Panel system and want to show it off to you!